wp-plugins/video-youtube-lightbox/readme.txt

 * Delete video option in the widget.
 * Limits the number of videos to display in the widget.
 * Play the video in a responsive lightbox.
+* Arrows back and forward navigation in the lightbox.

 == Installation ==